 It provided a fitting anniversary for an act that has continued to push the envelope of electronic music production.
 In an effort to make this less of an “ordinary” gig, the show had a heavy focus on the band’s ‘Drift Series’ set of tracks.

 It saw an early 6.45pm start which would have caught out a few fans used to later kick-offs.
-The ‘Drift Series’ has seen UNDERWORLD releasing new material every week for a year and it’s a move which in The Electricity Club’s opinion has revitalised the band and has seen them creating some of their most vital music in years.
+The ‘Drift Series’ has seen UNDERWORLD releasing new material every week for a year and it’s a move which has revitalised the band and has seen them creating some of their most vital music in years.

 In what was an innovative set-up, band member Rick Smith appeared within the middle of the arena alongside the sound and lighting desk and mixed a set of tracks from the ‘Drift’ project.

 A separate central lighting rig temporarily turned Wembley Arena into a giant club and certainly provided a refreshing change from a support band starting off proceedings.
 Blue and purple spotlights bathed the arena in colour and by the end of the 75 minute set, the arena had started to fill with a few sporadic outbreaks of raving prior to UNDERWORLD’s main set.